VSennaa/ifminingbigdata/README.md

 ## 🚀 About

-**Marketing Classification Models** Machine learning project aimed at classifying and predicting defaulters based on a dictionary.
+**Marketing Classification Models** Machine learning project aimed at classifying and predicting investiment intent based on a dictionary.
 Three models were tested in this project: decision tree, dummy, and KNN (with 5 neighbors).

 ## 📝 How to Use